Graduate Certificate in Mental Health Counseling

 Counselor educators are ethically required to ensure that students meet academic requirements and demonstrate clinical competencies.
 Satisfactory progress will be predicated on a combination of factors such as academic success, clinical competence, adherence to ethical standards, and appropriate interpersonal functioning.
 Students who do not demonstrate satisfactory competence within any of these critical areas of professional performance may be terminated from the program.
 Core faculty will evaluate students on a continuing basis to determine students' satisfactory progression through the program.
 Other policies, procedures, and guidelines are addressed in the Counselor Education Graduate Student Handbook.

-The curriculum for the Clinical Mental Health Counseling program begins each summer semester and proceeds in a sequenced manner.
-Applications for graduate programs in counseling are reviewed in the spring of each year and students are admitted beginning in summer semester.
-The deadline for all application materials is February 1st.
+The curriculum for the Clinical Mental Health Counseling program begins each fall semester and proceeds in a sequenced manner.
+Applications for graduate programs in counseling are reviewed in the spring of each year and students are admitted beginning in fall semester.
+The deadline for all application materials is March 1st.

 Requirements for admission are: